The Art of Nepal 2020

 Pack your journal, sketchbook or camera and prepare to be awe-inspired.

-Our unique 'Art Of Nepal' journey will completely immerse you in the centre of this creative world, combined with the joy and chaos of Tihar festival and Newari New Year.
+Our unique 'Art Of Nepal' journey will completely immerse you in the centre of this creative world, combined with the joy and chaos of the 5 day Tihar festival and Newari New Year.

 Designed for art lovers and artists alike, you will be introduced to artisans of all persuasions, experts in their ancient crafts, with the chance to see them at work and have some hands-on play.

-Participate in all the festivals with local communities and families, celebrate the Newari New Year and perform your own ma puja.
+Participate in all the festivities with local communities and families, celebrate the Newari New Year and perform your own Mha Puja.

-Throughout this whole journey you will spend your evenings in beautiful boutique and heritage accomodation.
+Throughout this journey, you will spend your evenings in beautiful boutique and heritage accomodation.

 Whether getting lost in the back lanes, crafting with an artisan, dancing with the locals or just sitting and watching the world go by, this slow journey allows you to engage in local life and discover the real Nepal